Published on October 2nd, 2012 | by Ivan Widjaya

 Then I went to England to earn an MBA degree, hoping that with that degree I can get into a more exciting work at management level.
 Returning to my country after graduating with so-so performance, I rejected Management Trainee job offers from one of the leading banking institution in the world.
 I went full force into entrepreneurship because I want my freedom more than status, career and such.

-Then I invest in a franchise unit of a leading business service center.
+Then I invest in a franchises for sale sector – a leading business service center.
 Things went well and I expanded into another location – then the recession hit; to cut long story short, I finally lost both franchise units.

 I then decide to go online – my number one reason: I don’t have to invest tens of thousands of dollar to start a business with an office and a couple of employees.
 With a couple of hundreds of dollar, I can get my online entrepreneurship career started.